 - Joint taxable account

 - Individual retirement account (traditional IRA, Roth IRA, SEP IRA, or inherited).

 - Savings and checking account

 - 529 plan

 Both Betterment and M1 Finance offer special bonuses for referring a friend to the platform.

-M1 Finance offers a $10 bonus for customers who refer a friend to the platform and another $10 for the new user.
+M1 Finance offers a $10 bonus for customers who refer a friend to the platform and another $10 for a new user.

 To be eligible for this program, the party that sends the invitation must have a funded M1 Invest account.
 The bonus will be received within 14 days after the new user has signed up for and funded their account.

 There is also an account transfer bonus that goes up based on the balance of the account being transferred.
-The bonus starts at $250 for accounts between $100,000 to $249,999 and it goes up to as much as $2,500 for transferring an account with a balance higher than $1 million.
+The bonus starts at $250 for accounts between $100,000 and $249,999, and it goes up to as much as $2,500 for transferring an account with a balance higher than $1 million.